blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 Mostly, modern education works differently.

-It is designed to convey information at scale.

-One teacher can teach thirty students.

-One textbook can teach thousands.

-An online course can reach millions.

-However, apprenticeship is more intensive.
+Apprenticeship is more intensive.

-It relies on a feedback loop.

-The challenge is that intensive feedback doesn't scale.
+The challenge is that feedback doesn't scale.

-Until now.
+Until now, perhaps?

-The real opportunity of AI in education is access to the feedback loop.
+The real opportunity of AI in education might be access to the feedback loop.

 At three in the morning.